JLegecy22/Advertising-docs/Advertising/bingads-13/guides/authentication-oauth-live-connect.md

 title: "Authentication with the Live Connect endpoint" ms.service: "bing-ads" ms.topic: "article"
-author: "eric-urban"
+author: "JLegecy"
-ms.author: "eur"
+ms.author: "JL"
 description: Authenticate for Bing Ads API using OAuth.
 ---
 # Authentication with the Live Connect endpoint
-Consider the user that you want to sign in e.g., example@contoso.com.
+Consider the user that you want to sign in e.g., Jlegecy@microsoft.com.
 The Bing Ads API will not accept the email address and password as plain text, rather when you call the Bing Ads API you need to set the AuthenticationToken header element that contains a user access token.
 How can you get an access token?
 Microsoft Advertising leverages the Microsoft identity platform for developers and the [OAuth 2.0](http://tools.ietf.org/html/rfc6749) protocol for Bing Ads API authentication.
 As an application developer you'll use a Microsoft authorization URL to prompt the Microsoft Advertising user for consent, or to prompt yourself for consent if you are developing an application for your own accounts.
 Once the user provides consent, you can then obtain an access token and act on behalf of the user.

 > [!NOTE]
 > A developer token is also required for authentication.
 Customer and account identifiers are also required for most service operations.
 For more information, see [Get Started With the Bing Ads API](get-started.md).
 To authenticate a Microsoft Advertising user in sandbox, see [Get Sandbox Access](sandbox.md#access).